codewars/docs/content/concepts/kata/translations.md

 This will take you to the translations page where you can view existing translations and create new ones.

-Creating a new language version means writing code snippets required for every kata to have:
+Creating a new translation means writing code snippets required for every kata to have:

 - **Example solution**, to show that it's possible to solve the kata.
 - **Solution setup**, which works as a stub to work on for users training on the kata.